SgtCoDFish/bedrock-bootstrap/01-writing-debugging-machine-code/README.md

 That pretty much confirms what we expected to happen.
 We set `t0` and then jump to the address it contains, where the debugger hangs after jumping to `0x0`.
 Even after the hang, we still see the value that we set in `t0`.
 This was to be expected; we didn't write any code at `0x2040_0000` and there's nothing placed there at design time.

-In the next section, we'll investigate the boot process further, on both Qemu and HiFive1 hardware.
+In the next section, we'll investigate the boot process further, on both QEMU and HiFive1 hardware.